 Another way to reduce fuel consumption is to use synthetic or semi-synthetic motor oil with lower viscosity, which provides easier sliding of parts.

-One of the easiest ways to influence fuel consumption is to maintain the proper tire pressure.
+One of the easiest ways to influence fuel consumption is to maintain proper tire pressure.
 Slightly deflated wheels have a greater rolling resistance, and therefore need more energy to move the car.
 If you are going on a trip, you can exceed your tire pressure.

 2. The Manner of Driving